Carry On England

 Carry On England is a 1976 British comedy film, the 28th release in the series of the original 30 Carry On films (1958–1978).
 It was released in October 1976 and featured Carry On regulars Kenneth Connor, Jack Douglas, Joan Sims and Peter Butterworth.
-It was second and last Carry On film for Windsor Davies, Diane Langton and Peter Jones, as well as the fifth and last for Patricia Franklin and the eighth and last for Julian Holloway.
+It was the second and last Carry On film for Windsor Davies, Diane Langton and Peter Jones, as well as the fifth and last for Patricia Franklin and the eighth and last for Julian Holloway.
 Patrick Mower, Judy Geeson and Melvyn Hayes make their only appearances in a Carry On film.
 The film was followed by That's Carry On! in 1977.